 The isolation effect should be kept in mind when testing different color pallets.
 Your “call to action” area of your landing pages and website should create contrast with the areas around it.

 The psychology of color in marketing and design should be considered when making any decision of color use.

 While it will be extremely hard for brands to address a person, individual color preferences using gender and cultural themes as an overarching guideline is a good place to start.

-Remember to use contrasting colors in the “call to action” area of your website in order to get a user to stop and take notice.
+Remember to use contrasting colors in the “call to action” area of your website.
+This will get a user to stop and take notice.

-Are you considering hiring a graphic design team?
+Are you considering hiring an Orange County graphic design team?
 If so, read our design agency hiring guide to learn how to hire the right team for your next design project.

 If not, read another one of our interesting blogs.